plinkysynth/plinky-site/src/routes/docs/posts/build-guide_bib.md

 ![Parts](/bib-build-guide/IMG_6331.jpeg)

 ## The Software Adventure

+Your Bib kit should come pre-flashed with firmware, so in theory it should just work straight away without any further ado.

+However, if you wish to update Bib, read on.

+First, download the firmware in this file: <a href="bib-firmware/bib_001.uf2">`bib_001.uf2`</a>.

 Use a USB-C cable (not included) to plug your computer into Bib.
 You do **not** need Bib to be powered from eurorack for this step.